 This 5-minute check can save your splitboard season start

-Imagine this: You're about to enjoy the first powder of the season, but your bindings are wobbly, your skins aren't sticking properly, or something is jamming when you switch from uphill to downhill.
-Suddenly, you're standing freezing in the snow, fiddling around with clammy fingers—and the long-awaited start to the season turns into a frustrating moment.
+Imagine this: You want to enjoy the first powder of the season, but your bindings are loose, your skins aren't sticking properly, or something's jammed when you switch from uphill to downhill mode.
+Suddenly you're standing freezing in the snow, fiddling with numb fingers – and the long-awaited start to the season turns into a frustrating experience.

-Such mishaps happen quickly – especially at the start of the season, when your board has been in the basement for months and you just want to get going.
-Small oversights can ruin your trip – or, in the worst case, even become dangerous.
+These kinds of mishaps happen quickly – especially at the start of the season when your board has been sitting in the basement for months and you just want to get going.
+Small oversights can ruin your trip – or in the worst case, even become dangerous.

-To prevent this from happening, here's your compact checklist for gear checks before the start of the splitboard season .
-In five minutes, you can check your setup, identify weak points before it's too late—and start your first day of touring with confidence.
+To prevent exactly that from happening, here's your compact checklist for a splitboard gear check at the start of the season.
+In five minutes you can check your setup, find weaknesses before it's too late – and start your first day of touring with peace of mind.

-Take a close look at the surface.
+Take a close look at the base.
 Deep scratches?
 Then repair them (or have them repaired).
-Dry, dull, or grayish spots? → Wax!
-This will make your board glide better and protect the surface.
+Dry, dull, or grayish spots? → Wax them!
+This will make your board glide better and protect the base.

 Edge:

 Are the edges still sharp?
-Sharp edges ensure safety during ascents and descents.
+Sharp edges ensure safety when ascending and descending.

 Check the tip/tail clips and hooks – are all the screws tight?
 Are all the moving parts working properly?
-If something is stuck, a drop of silicone oil will help.
-You should also check the board alignment: Is the positioning of the two board halves still clean and stable?
+If something is sticking, a drop of silicone oil will help.
+You should also check the board alignment: Is the positioning of the two board halves still matching and stable?

 Check bindings & interface

-Are all straps intact, free of cracks, and moving smoothly?
-Also check that all screws are tightened.
+Are all straps intact, free of cracks, and move smoothly?
+Also check that all screws are tightened securely.

 Ride/Hike mode:

 Does the conversion work smoothly?
-Test the entire process.
-If it's not working, a drop of silicone oil or a quick cleaning will help.
+Test the entire process once.
+If something is a bit sticky, a drop of silicone oil or a quick cleaning should help.

 Interface (pucks/disks, touring brackets):

-Check that all screws are still tight and that there's no play in the bindings.
-Loose bindings can be dangerous on downhill rides.
+Check that all screws are tight and the bindings have no play.
+Loose bindings can be dangerous when skiing downhill.

 Adhesive side:

-Is the adhesive surface clean and do the skins still adhere reliably?
-Age and storage can affect the adhesive strength.
+Is the adhesive surface clean and are the skins still adhering reliably?
+Age and storage conditions can impair the holding power.

-Does the coat still look good?
+Does the surface still look good?
 Heavily worn or even bald patches reduce climbing ability.
-You can carefully trim frayed edges with nail scissors and lightly seal them with a lighter before they cause major problems.
+You can carefully trim frayed edges with nail scissors and lightly seal them with a lighter before they cause bigger problems.

-Care: Wax or waterproof skins as needed – this ensures a more energy-saving climb and prevents the formation of cleats.
+Maintenance: Wax or waterproof skins as needed – this ensures an energy-saving ascent and prevents snow bunions from forming.

 Check telescopic poles